AyshaHakeem/AyshaHakeem/README.md

 ## Hi 👋🏼
-I'm Aysha, a finance student turned developer.
+I'm Aysha, a finance student with a keen interest in software development.

 ## 🤗 Experience
 + __100 Devs__: Collaborated with a team of developers under their training program to build web applications.